Nickel5-Inc/mycelium/ARCHITECTURE.md

 #### Validators
 - Primary nodes with read/write access
+- Each runs a Consensus Manager component
+- Participates in Raft consensus groups
-- Responsible for data validation and shard management
+- Leader election per shard
-- Can initialize and assign shards
 - Must sign all data modifications
+- Responsible for work distribution and scoring

-#### Miners (Future)
+#### Miners
 - Read-only access to data
-- Host and serve data replicas
+- Process work assigned by validator leaders
+- Submit results for validator scoring
 - Cannot modify stored data
 - Will participate in data availability and serving